msainsburydale/NeuralEstimators.jl/CONTRIBUTING.md

 ### `ApproximateDistribution`

-An abstract type (defined in `ApproximateDistributions.jl`) for families of parameteric distributions used to approximate the posterior distribution by objects of type `PosteriorEstimator`.
+An abstract type (defined in `ApproximateDistributions.jl`) for families of parametric distributions used to approximate the posterior distribution by objects of type `PosteriorEstimator`.

-### `ParameterConfigurations`
+### `AbstractParameterSet`

 An abstract type (defined in `Parameters.jl`) for user-defined structs that hold parameter matrices and any precomputed intermediate quantities needed for simulation.
 The only required field is `θ`, a `d × K` matrix of parameter vectors.
 Implement `subsetparameters` if your type stores additional fields that should be subsetted consistently.

+### `DataSet`

+A struct (defined in `DataSet.jl`) that couples raw data `Z` with a matrix `S` of precomputed expert summary statistics (`K` columns, one per data set).
+Passing a `DataSet` object to any estimator causes the learned summary statistics from the summary network to be concatenated with `S` before being passed to the inference network.
+If `S` is not provided, `DataSet(Z)` behaves identically to passing `Z` directly.
+The internal forward-pass helper `_summarystatistics` handles the concatenation.

 ### `train` and `assess`